manoman6/ML_Loan_Prediction_Website/README.md

 # ML_Loan_Prediction_Website
 A web app using Python on a Flask framework to help clients determine their home loan approval likelihood.
+A web app using Python on a Flask framework which uses a data set on loan approvals to train a Random Forest Model to determine home loan approvals.
+Processing the data set involves one hot encoding, ordinal encoding, and IQR to identify and eliminate outliers.
+Users are prompted to create an account with all user data stored on a MySQL database utilizing a session ID for user data retrieval.
+Model performance metrics are displayed for the client upon prediction.